madhurikalani/csx415-project/NEXTSTEPS.md

 ### Results of Logistic Regression

 The glm function was able to predict whether the user actually downloaded the mobile application or not, i.e. is_attributed = 1.
 But the results were not as good as seen in the training data set.
+As per the results, accuracy was 99% and error less than 1%.

 ### Results of Decison Tree using rpart